-In some cases, the Designated Safeguarding Lead may make the decision that this is a one-off incident with no significant harm to the child and deal with it internally.
+In some cases, the Designated Safeguarding Lead may make the decision that this is a oneoff incident with no significant harm to the child and deal with it internally.
 The behaviour and bullying policy may be referred to in these incidents.
-All decisions as well as the alleged incident should be clearly recorded.